Everything You Wanted To Know About The Marvel Age of Comics...But Were Afraid to Ask!

 Jim Steranko wrote me to say, “Your overview of the genre is spectacular--and elevates Marvel history to areas that have not yet been defined by so many others.
 Congratulations, amigo!”

 By making the book a PDF I did not have to limit its size - this is over 1,400 pages!
-There are over 1,000 images, scanned for the original comics!
+There are over 1,000 images, scanned from the original comics!

 This 1,400 page PDF contains:

-The comic book listings begin with a list of ALL the comics and the artist who drew EVERY COVER along with the street date fir every comic.
+There is a list of ALL the comics and the artist who drew EVERY COVER along with the street date for every comic.
 There is also a similar section for the Magazines!!!
+(See below)

 An entry for every single